Vijaykrishna94/Dema-E-Commerece/README.md

 ## Description
-This Project Consists of Setting up of DBT and Database Architecture Using Snowflake Storage and Compute to run the queries locally.
+This Project Consists of Setting up  DBT and Database Architecture Using Snowflake Storage and Compute to run the queries locally.

 ### Objective
 To Answer Business questions such as - How Effective Channels are ? , How is the campaign Monetary Performance ?
 How are the sales overall.